Broadcasting in Ad Hoc Multiple Access Channels: Limitations on deterministic broadcasting

 The adversary's strategy is discussed by cases, which are summarized and illustrated in Tables~\ref{table-a} through~\ref{table-f}.
 These cases do not include trials involving more than three stations in one round, which are discussed later and reduced to the tabulated cases.
 In these tables, natural numbers are names of stations in the order of joining trials in the segment.
 A circled number indicates that the station identified by the number transmits and a collision occurs with another transmission.
 An underlined number means that this station transmits and its last packet is heard.
 A doubly underlined number means that the station transmits and its packet is heard but this station holds one more packet.
-A number with no marking indicates that this station is scheduled to transmit but may not have been activated.
-A number with a tilde above it means that it is one station of a pair, each with a tilde symbol, such that precisely one of these station holds a packet but which one is to be decided later on depending on the algorithm's actions.
+A number with no marking indicates that this station is scheduled to transmit but has not been activated.
+A number with a tilde above means that it is one station of a pair, each of them with a tilde symbol, such that precisely one of these stations holds a packet.
+In such a situation of a pair of stations marked by the tilde, the decision which station in the pair holds a packet and which not is made later, depending on the algorithm's actions.
 When a station is said to become inherited then this refers to segments following the considered one.